Today, I have a new guest post from Beth Drayer who is a a Certified Athletic Trainer and Certified Strength and Conditioning Specialist.

 But there is a difference between core strength and core stability.
 And without core stability, core strength is useless.

 Since everything in your body is connected, your core muscles consist of all of your muscles.
-The concept of “The Core” though, is having solid base to allow movement in your body to occur.
+The concept of “The Core” though, is having a solid base to allow movement in your body to occur.
 So for argument sake here, your core is your shoulders to your hips and are the muscles of your back/neck, shoulder stabilizers, chest, hips and abdominals.
 In order to make your core stronger you need to work these muscles and have them work together.

-There is a collaboration that occurs between these muscles that when contracted appropriately, keeps your body correctly aligned and allows for correct movement patterns that decrease injury risk at all joints!
+There is a collaboration that occurs between these muscles that when contracted appropriately, that keeps your body correctly aligned and allows for correct movement patterns that decrease injury risk at all joints!
 This is core stability.
 Once you have core stability then you can work on core strength.

 When your pelvis is kept in a neutral position, risk of low back pain is minimal.
 The problem is that so much of our lives are spent sitting.
 This tends to leave your hip flexors tight.
 When your hip flexors remain tight it causes the muscles in your lower back to shorten and tighten as well.
 This also causes an increased curve in your lower back (increased lordodic curve).
 This can lead to several different causes of pain.